friedrith/contributing-generator/README.md

 ?
 Path: (/Users/john/code/contributing-generator)
 ```

+> Contributing works perfectly for github but it still needs to be tested for other git providers.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code practices and the process for submitting pull requests.